 What has been your favourite project so far?

-"My current self-initiated project for my upcoming degree show has been my favourite project so far.
+"My self-initiated project for my degree show has been my favourite project so far.
 I am documenting the pottery industry in Stoke-on-Trent and have been visiting different pottery factories and studios in the area.
 I am really enjoying talking to the workers and documenting their workplace."

 Has the course included any guest speakers from industry?